hanatos/vkdt/doc/howto/gui-basics/readme.md

 * `main` as a display module: this will determine the output dimensions and will show as large image in the center part of darkroom mode.
-* `hist` as a display module: this will show as the histogram view in darkroom mode and the node editor.
+* `hist` as a display module: this will show as the histogram view in darkroom mode and the graph editor.
-* `view0` and `view1` as display modules: these will be shown in the gui as additional images. only `view0` in darkroom mode and both in the node editor.
+* `view0` and `view1` as display modules: these will be shown in the gui as additional images. only `view0` in darkroom mode and both in the graph editor.
 * `dspy` as display module: this is a special display that will automatically and temporarily be created and connected to the currently active (last expanded) module, if it has a `dspy` output.